lunarlab-gatech/quad_sdk_fork/README.md

 This is a fork of the [Quad-SDK](https://github.com/robomechanics/quad-sdk) repository, used to generate simulated UniTree Go2 data for use with the [MI-HGNN](https://github.com/lunarlab-gatech/Morphology-Informed-HGNN) paper.
 For the main repository README.md or the documentation for how to use it, please see the original [Quad-SDK](https://github.com/robomechanics/quad-sdk) repository.

 However, we made some alterations to the setup process in order to resolve issues or streamline the process.
-See the sections below for alterations to the install process, and for the list of changes, and the updated uses to replicate our dataset collection process:
+See the sections below for alterations to the install process, the list of changes, and the updated usage to replicate our dataset collection process:

 ## Install Alterations